Nicaragua arrests 5 more opposition leaders in crackdown - WTMJ

 “I think Ortega has outdone Somoza,” said Torres.
 “He has subordinated all the power to himself as Somoza never could.
 He has a bigger repressive apparatus than Somoza ever had.”

-Julie Chung, the U.S. State Department’s acting assistant secretary for Western Hemisphere affairs, said via Twitter recently that the arrests “confirm without a doubt that Ortega is a dictator.
-The international community has no choice but to treat him as such.”
+Julie Chung, the U.S. State Department’s acting assistant secretary for Western Hemisphere affairs, said via Twitter that Ortega’s “campaign of terror continues with more arbitrary arrests this weekend.
+OAS members must send a clear signal this week: enough repression.
+The region cannot stand by and wait to see who is next.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.